Butuga II: Relations with Rashtrakutas

+Religion and Patronage

+Like all Western Ganga rulers, Butuga II was a follower of Jainism.
+He also recorded as a disciple of the Jain monk Ajitasena Bhattaraka, under whom he is said to have received spiritual guidance.
+Inscriptions refer to his grants for the maintenance of Jain basadis, Butuga II and his minister Chavundaraya both stunch devoted Jains, eracted the Gommateshwara monolith in 943 CE at Shravnabelgola.

 He was not only a valorous soldier but also a noted scholar.
-He is said to have a defeated a Buddhist scholar in a religious discourse and the Kudlur record speaks of him as a noted poet.
+He is said to have a defeated a Buddhist scholar in a (Jain-Buddhist) religious discourse and the Kudlur record speaks of him as a noted poet.